 Public safety has been a catalyst in developing tighter regulations that require better corrosion controls and repair techniques.
 Supersonic Particle Deposition has enabled safer, cost-effective means to get the job done.

 Repairing a damaged pipeline through traditional methods, such as welding, requires a complete assessment of the damage and potential repair techniques.
 Regardless of the method selected, the pipeline must be inactive and void of hazardous materials.
-This will inevitably extend the duration of the project and is extremely inconvenient for the end-users.
-Even for the case of composite wrap repairs, which can be done on energized systems, the inspectability of the repair region is generally lost after repair, which makes estimating and monitoring the remaining life difficult or impossible after repair.
+This will inevitably extend the duration of the project and is highly inconvenient for the end-users.
+Even for the case of composite wrap repairs, which technicians can do on energized systems, the repair region’s inspectability is generally lost after the repair, which makes estimating and monitoring the remaining life difficult or impossible after repair.

 In some cases, adding deposits of materials can improve the substrate’s integrity to a state better than its original form.
-Deposition materials can be selected explicitly for their corrosion inhibiting qualities.
-When applied as part of a regular inspection and maintenance program, cold spray can significantly reduce the risk of failure and extend the life of the equipment.
+Cold spray technicians and repair personnel can select deposition materials explicitly for their corrosion inhibiting qualities.
+When applied as part of a regular inspection and maintenance program, cold spray can significantly reduce the risk of failure and extend the equipment’s life.

 VRC Metal Systems has patented cold spray technology to repair your damaged or corroded pipelines and storage vessels.
-In most cases this can be accomplished while they remain pressurized, and in some cases it can be done even if they are actively leaking.
+In most cases, technicians can accomplish this while liquid handling systems remain pressurized, and in some cases, it can be done even if they are actively leaking.
 This has the potential to help you save millions of dollars in maintenance and repair costs.
-Contact VCR Metal Systems today to learn if this technology is right for you.
+Contact VCR Metal Systems today to learn if this technology is suitable for your liquid handling systems.

 We provide on-site support for all our services as standard

 Products can be configured by one of our experienced technicians.